Silica Dust Health Hazards and Protection

-Silicosis is an occupational disease that has been known about for more than a century.
+Silicosis is an occupational lung disease thought to have been first recognised in the early 18th century.
 It may affect workers in the stone fabrication and the construction industries, among others.

-Silicosis and other diseases associated with RCS are 100% preventable with the correct safety measures in place.
+Silicosis and other diseases associated with exposure to RCS dust are 100% preventable with the correct safety measures in place.
 This Good Practice Guide brings you information about such safety measures.